The System (Gaelic football): Format

 The format of "The System" has provoked much debate among Gaelic football analysts.
 Former Derry footballer and RTÉ analyst Joe Brolly, after watching Donegal overpower his county's team in the 2012 Ulster Senior Football Championship, wrote a column prophesying an All-Ireland win for Donegal due to the team being, he concluded, "virtually unbeatable".
-He was proven correct when Donegal retained the Ulster Senior Football Championship they had won the previous year before going on to win the Sam Maguire Cup for the first time in twenty years.
+He was proven correct when Donegal retained the Ulster Senior Football Championship they had won the previous year, before going on to win the Sam Maguire Cup for the first time in twenty years.
 Brolly proposed at the time that Donegal were capable of swallowing entire teams into a vacuum.
 Keith Duggan—writing in The Irish Times after the 2012 All-Ireland Senior Football Championship Final—contested this notion, instead proposing that teams encountering Donegal had fallen apart due to their own weaknesses and that Donegal had merely exploited this.
 However, Duggan acknowledged that Donegal had "expanded the possibilities" of Gaelic football.

 Under "The System", players whose careers were thought to be behind them have been revived.
-Players such as Ryan Bradley and Anthony Thompson emerged as if from nowhere.
-The top teams in Gaelic football—Tyrone, Kerry and Cork, who had dominated the sport over the previous decade—have been made to appear merely ordinary, and have been swatted aside with relative ease.
+Players such as Ryan Bradley and Anthony Thompson emerged as if coming from nowhere.
+The top teams in Gaelic football— Tyrone, Kerry and Cork, who had dominated the sport over the previous decade — have been made to appear merely ordinary, and have been swatted aside with relative ease.

 Traditional Gaelic football formations are rendered redundant under The System.
 A corner-back such as Frank McGlynn—who had never scored a point in his Championship career before scoring 1–4 in 2012—has been turned into ruthless attacking players, while corner-forwards—the traditional scorers—contribute to the team's overall defensive efforts.